-Staff recommends the City of Emeryville as Successor Agency to the Emeryville Redevelopment Agency ("Successor Agency") adopt the above-entitled resolution approving the Recognized Obligation Payment Schedule (ROPS) for the period of July 1, 2020 through June 30, 2021 (ROPS 20-21) and the Administrative Budget pursuant to Health and Safety Code Sections 34177(j) and 34177(o), respectively.
+Staff recommends the City of Emeryville as Successor Agency to the Emeryville Redevelopment Agency ("Successor Agency") adopt the attached resolution approving the Administrative Budget and Recognized Obligation Payment Schedule (ROPS) for the period of July 1, 2021 through June 30, 2022 (ROPS 21-22) pursuant to Health and Safety Code Sections 34177(j) and 34177(o), respectively.

-Pursuant to the Dissolution Act1, the Successor Agency is responsible for preparing and obtaining Oversight Board approval of an Administrative Budget and a Recognized Obligation Payment Schedule ("ROPS") that describes payments required pursuant to "enforceable obligations" of the former Redevelopment Agency.
-The Successor Agency has timely prepared and secured Oversight Board approval of its Administrative Budget and ROPS for each period beginning as of January 1, 2012 through June 30, 2012 ("ROPS I") through the current ROPS period of July 1, 2019 through June 30, 2020 ("ROPS 19-20").
-Each ROPS was subsequently reviewed and approved by the State Department of Finance ("DOF").
-The annual ROPS must be presented to and approved by the Oversight
+Pursuant to the Dissolution Act, the Successor Agency is responsible for preparing and obtaining Oversight Board approval of an Administrative Budget and a Recognized Obligation Payment Schedule ("ROPS") that describes payments required pursuant to "enforceable obligations" of the former Redevelopment Agency.
+The annual Administrative Budget and ROPS must be presented to and approved by the Oversight Board and transmitted to the State of California, Department of Finance ("DOF") on or before February 1st of each year.